Commissioned by Dr. Doyle McCoy

 In 1986, Nettie Wallace was commissioned to create a quilt depicting the Oklahoma state wildflower Gaillardia pulchella, known as the Indian Blanket.
 Senator Billie Floyd from Ada, Representative Enoch Kelly Haney from Seminole, and wildflower expert Dr. Doyle McCoy commissioned the large quilt.
 The Indian Blanket was adopted as Oklahoma’s state wildflower according to House Bill 1649 during the 1986 Legislative session.

 Presented to Oklahoma by Governor George Nigh on December 8, 1986, the Indian Blanket Quilt symbolizes Oklahoman’s most beloved flower while illustrating the intricate detailing required for exceptional quilt assembly.
-White utilized a sewing machine to combine the three thousand pieces that compose the central blossom.
+Wallace utilized a sewing machine to combine the three thousand pieces that compose the central blossom.
 The outer design is a Seminole patchwork representation of the pumpkin blossom, which was hand sewn.
 This remarkable quilt was Wallace's original design and took only three months to complete.